Nevenall/Shift-X/System/01 Basics.md

 *You might lie convincingly.
 You might persuade someone to do what you want.
 You might argue a compelling case that leaves no clear rebuttal.
 You could try to trick people into affection or obedience (but {Socializing} or {Commanding} might be better).*

-When you {Tech}, you .

-*You might spot telltale signs of trouble before it happens.
-You might uncover opportunities or weaknesses.
-You might detect a person’s motivations or intentions.
-You could try to spot a good ambush point (but Hunting might be better).*

-When you {Trace}, you influence with guile, charm, or argument.

-*You might lie convincingly.
-You might persuade someone to do what you want.
-You might argue a compelling case that leaves no clear rebuttal.
-You could try to trick people into affection or obedience (but Consorting or Commanding might be better).*

-When you {Wreck}, you fiddle with devices and mechanisms.
+When you {Tech}, you employ science and skill against obstacles and devices.

 *You might create a new gadget or alter an existing item.
-You might pick a lock or crack a safe.
-You might disable an alarm or trap.
-You might turn the clockwork and electroplasmic devices around the city to your advantage.
-You could try to use your technical expertise to control a vehicle (but Finessing might be better).*
+You might build and program a computer.
+You might provide first aid to a civilan who got caught in cross-fire.
+You might also control a vehicle.
+You could try to use your technical expertise to destoy a device (but {Wreck} might be better).*

+When you {Trace}, you find and follow targets.

+*You might follow a target to their hideout.
+You might follow a paper trail to find out the same thing.
+You might also hide whereabouts as well.
+You might {Trace} to learn how someone thinks (but {Spy} might be better).*

 When you {Wreck}, you unleash savage force.

-*You might smash down a door or wall with a sledgehammer, or use an explosive to do the same.
-You might employ chaos or sabotage to create a distraction or overcome an obstacle.
-You could try to overwhelm an enemy with sheer force in battle (but Skirmishing might be better).*
+*You might smash down a door or wall with you super-strength.
+You might employ chaos and sabotage to create a distraction or overcome an obstacle.
+You might break an armored foe's jet boots.
+You could try to overwhelm an enemy with sheer force in battle (but {Fighting} might be better).*

 As you can see, many actions overlap with others.
 This is by design.
 As a player, you get to choose which action you roll, by saying what your character does.
 Can you try to {Wreck} someone during a fight?
 Sure!
 The GM tells you the position and effect level of your action in this circumstance.
-As it says, {Skirmish} *might* be better (less risky or more effective), depending on the situation at hand (sometimes it won’t be better).
+As it says, {Fight} might be better (less risky or more effective), depending on the situation at hand (sometimes it won’t be better).

 ## Stress & Trauma

 ### Stress

-Player characters in *Blades in the Dark* have a special reserve called **stress**.
-When they suffer a consequence that they don’t want to accept, they can take stress instead.
-The result of the **resistance roll** determines how much stress it costs to avoid a bad outcome.
+Player characters in *Shift-X* have a special resource called **stress**.
+When they suffer a consequence they don’t want to accept, they can take stress instead.
+The result of a **resistance roll** determines how much stress it costs to avoid a bad outcome.

-*During a knife fight, Daniel’s character, Cross, gets stabbed in the chest.
+> During a fight, Daniel’s character, Shadow, gets blasted in the chest by concentrated cosmic light.
 Daniel rolls his {Prowess} rating to resist, and gets a 2.
 It costs 6 stress, minus 2 (the result of the resistance roll) to resist the consequences.
-Daniel marks off 4 stress and describes how Cross survives.*
+Daniel marks off 4 stress and describes how Shadow survives.

-*The GM rules that the harm is reduced by the resistance roll, but not avoided entirely.
-Cross suffers level 2 harm (“Chest Wound”) instead of level 3 harm (“Punctured Lung”).*
+> Because Shadow's powers are based on darkness and the attack was concentrated light, The GM rules that the harm is reduced, but not avoided entirely.
+Shadow suffers level 2 harm (“Chest Burns”) instead of level 3 harm (“Collapsed Lung”).

 ### Pushing Yourself

 You can use stress to push yourself for greater performance.
 For each bonus you choose below, take **2 stress** (each can be chosen once for a given action):

-* Add **+1d** to your roll.
+- Add **+1d** to your roll.
 (This may be used for an action roll or downtime roll or any other kind of roll where extra effort would help you)
-* Add **+1 level** to your effect.
+- Add **+1 level** to your effect.
-* Take action when you’re incapacitated.
+- Take action when you’re incapacitated.

 ### Trauma

-When a PC marks their last stress box, they suffer a level of {trauma}.
-When you take {trauma}, circle one of your **trauma conditions** like *Cold*, *Reckless*, *Unstable*, etc. They’re all described on the next page.
+When a PC marks their last stress box, they suffer a level of {Trauma}.
+When you take {Trauma}, circle one of your **trauma conditions** like *Isolated*, *Reckless*, *Unstable*, etc. They’re all described on the next page.

-When you suffer {trauma}, you’re taken out of action.
-You’re “left for dead” or otherwise dropped out of the current conflict, only to come back later, shaken and drained.
-When you return, **you have zero stress** and your vice has been satisfied for the next downtime.
+When you suffer {Trauma}, you’re taken out of action.
+You’re “left for dead” or otherwise dropped out of the current conflict, only to come back later, shaken and drained and with **0 stress taken**.

 **Trauma conditions are permanent**.
-Your character acquires the new personality quirk indicated by the condition, and can earn xp by using it to cause trouble. **When you mark your fourth trauma condition**, your character cannot continue as a daring scoundrel.
-You must retire them to a different life or send them to prison to take the fall for the crew’s {wanted level}.
+Your character acquires the new personality quirk indicated by the condition, and can earn xp by using it to cause trouble. **When you mark your fourth trauma condition**, your character cannot continue to face the dangers of being a hero and you must retire them to a different life.

 #### Trauma Conditions

-* {Cold}: You’re not moved by emotional appeals or social bonds.
+- {Addicted} You habitiually seek comfort in a troublesome activity or sustance.
-* {Haunted}: You’re often lost in reverie, reliving past horrors, seeing things.
+- {Haunted} You’re often lost in reverie, reliving past failures, seeing things.
+- {Isolated} You deliberately avoid emotional appeals and social bond.
-* {Obsessed}: You’re enthralled by one thing: an activity, a person, an ideology.
+- {Obsessed} You’re enthralled by one thing: an activity, a person, an ideology.
-* {Paranoid}: You imagine danger everywhere; you can’t trust others.
+- {Paranoid} You imagine danger everywhere; you can’t trust others.
-* {Reckless}: You have little regard for your own safety or best interests.
+- {Reckless} You have little regard for your own safety or best interests.
-* {Soft}: You lose your edge; you become sentimental, passive, gentle.
-* {Unstable}: Your emotional state is volatile.
+- {Unstable} Your emotional state is volatile.
 You can instantly rage, or fall into despair, act impulsively, or freeze up.
-* {Vicious}: You seek out opportunities to hurt people, even for no good reason.
+- {Vicious} You live for the moments when you can use your powers to hurt or humiliate your foes.

 ## Progress clocks

-A **progress clock** is a circle divided into segments (see examples at right).
+A **progress clock** is a circle divided into segments.
 Draw a progress clock when you need to track ongoing effort against an obstacle or the approach of impending trouble.

 <!-- todo - add clock illustration -->

-*Sneaking into the constables watch tower?
-Make a clock to track the alert level of the patrolling guards.
+*Sneaking into the villain's lair?
+Make a clock to track the alert level of the security.
 When the PCs suffer consequences from partial successes or missed rolls, fill in segments on the clock until the alarm is raised.*

 Generally, the more complex the problem, the more segments in the progress clock.

 A complex obstacle is a 4-segment clock.
 A more complicated obstacle is a 6-clock.
 A daunting obstacle is an 8-segment clock.

-When you create a clock, make it about the **obstacle,** not the method.
-The clocks for an infiltration should be “Interior Patrols” and “The Tower,” not “Sneak Past the Guards” or “Climb the Tower.”
-The patrols and the tower are the obstacles&#173;—the PCs can attempt to overcome them in a variety of ways.
+When you create a clock, make it about the **obstacle**, not the method.
+The clocks for an infiltration should be “Security Patrols” and “The Elevator Shaft”, not “Sneak Past the Security or “Climb the Shaft.”
+The patrols and the shaft are the obstacles—the PCs can attempt to overcome them in a variety of ways.

-Complex enemy threats can be broken into several “layers,” each with its own progress clock.
-For example, the dockside gangs’ HQ might have a “Perimeter Security” clock, an “Interior Guards” clock, and a “Office Security” clock.
-The crew would have to make their way through all three layers to reach the gang boss’ personal safe and valuables within.
+Complex enemy threats can be broken into several “layers,” each with its own progress clock. <!-- todo - shift-x example -- For example, the dockside gangs’ HQ might have a “Perimeter Security” clock, an “Interior Guards” clock, and a “Office Security” clock.
+The crew would have to make their way through all three layers to reach the gang boss’ personal safe and valuables within.-->

 Remember that a clock tracks progress.
 It reflects the fictional situation, so the group can gauge how they’re doing.
 A clock is like a speedometer in a car.
 It *shows* the speed of the vehicle—it doesn’t determine the speed.